The Simple Art of Burking

 Punching him under the ear and sending him off guard, Burley then had a rag stuffed into his mouth and a sack pulled over his head, pinning his arms to his sides.

-Thank goodness Burley moaned, for his plight alerted Mary Smith who was standing in her doorway and who let out, what appears to be, a very loud scream.
+Thank goodness Burley moaned, for his plight alerted Mary Smith who was standing in her doorway and who let out, what appeared to be, a very loud scream.

-The scream seems to have done the trick, for Burley, completely helpless, was immediately thrown over the nearest wall into a field owned by a Mr Waile and his attackers made their escape.
+The scream seems to have done the trick, for Burley, completely helpless, was immediately thrown over the nearest wall, landing 6ft down into a field owned by Mr Waile.

-After a 6ft drop, he landed safely, and a rescue party, comprised of Mrs Smith and a Mrs Atack [sic] quickly extracted Burley from the sack and removed his raggy gag.
-When he was able to speak, he immediately said that ‘he believed it was the intention of the men…to Burke him’.
+Landing safely, Burley was quickly pulled out from the sack and when he was able to speak, immediately stated that ‘he believed it was the intention of the men…to Burke him’.

 Was this true?

-We will never really know for certain what the real reason behind Burley’s attack was, but the headline of the article shows that ‘Burking’ was still very much in the public’s mind, even nearly a year after Burke’s end.
+We will never really know for certain but the headline shows that ‘Burking’ was still very much in the public’s mind, even nearly a year after William Burke’s end.

 ‘Apprehension of a Supposed Burkite’